Primer81/MusicEditor-OOD/README.txt

 - Allows the user to display the music using their chosen view type (text, GUI, MIDI)
 - Has a factory class used for handling String input and returning the appropriate view type

+CHANGELOG:

+- All view implementations no longer depend on the model as a field. instead they each implement various setter method so that the controller can modify the view.

 ConcreteGuiViewPanel

 - Draws everything in the top half of the GUI view (everything except the piano)